Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 > ## Exercise 2
-> Run a HemeLB GPU simulation and measure the performance of the code in terms of MLUPS (Millions of Lattice sites Updates per second) per computing core.
-This can give us a measure of the acceleration achieved by using the GPUs compared to the CPU only simulation.
-To enable comparison of the performance of the CPU and GPU versions of HemeLB, use the simulation geometry used in the previous episodes (eg the `bifurcation.gmy` from [previous episode]({{page.root}}{% link _episodes/03-benchmarking-and-scaling.md %})).
-Try running the GPU code using up to ...
-GPUs and report the scaling achieved.
 >
+> Run a HemeLB GPU simulation and measure the performance of the code in terms of MLUPS (Millions of Lattice sites
+> Updates per second) per computing core.
+This can give us a measure of the acceleration achieved by using the GPUs
+> compared to the CPU only simulation.
+>
+> To enable comparison of the performance of the CPU and GPU versions of HemeLB, use the simulation geometry used in
+> the previous episodes (eg the `bifurcation.gmy` from
+> [episode 3]({{page.root}}{% link _episodes/03-benchmarking-and-scaling.md %})).
+Try running the GPU code using up to
+> 4 GPUs and report the scaling achieved.
+>
 > Why do you think a tapering of the performance occurs at the largest GPU counts?
 >
-> A further testing of the code could be performed by using a bigger simulation domain, e.g. the `CBM2019_Arteries_patched.gmy` which contains 60 million fluid sites.
+> A further testing of the code could be performed by using a bigger simulation domain, e.g. the `CBM2019_Arteries_patched.gmy`
+> which contains 60 million fluid sites.
+{: .challenge}

 > ## Exercise 3
+>
 > We could also examine situations where multiple CPU cores (MPI tasks) use the same GPU.
-This can be achieved by simply specifying the number of MPI tasks on the  nodes being different to the number of available GPUs.
-For example using the job submission script from Juwels Booster and modifying the following lines
+This can be achieved by
+> specifying the number of MPI tasks on the  nodes being different to the number of available GPUs.
+For example using the
+> job submission script from Juwels Booster and modifying the following lines.
+>
 > ~~~
 > #SBATCH --nodes=16
 > #SBATCH --ntasks=128